Ygn-Amirjani/Java-Algorithms/README.md

 # Java Algorithms

-this project is only for learning and has no specific purpose :)
+This project is made just for learning and university lessons :)

 ## The purpose of this project :